bitcoinwords/bitcoinwords.github.io/_pages/beer-fund.md

 The posts and journals published here have been carefully curated and crafted as a true labor of love.
 If you've found any of this content useful here's how to show your thanks and keep the project going.

-The costs of the Journal are met through donations, which are invited in any amount.
+The costs of the journal are met through donations, which are invited in any amount.

 ## Send a donation